How do I add a Puzzle?

 4. Keep the mystery alive - no spoilers!

 True mystery puzzle fans know the thrill!
-The image on the box might differ slightly—or completely—from the actual puzzle, and sometimes there’s no box image at all.
+The image on the box might differ slightly, or completely, from the actual puzzle, and sometimes there’s no box image at all.
 It's all part of the fun of solving a mystery puzzle, like a WASGIJ, Escape Room, Black box, Magic puzzle, and many more.

 To preserve the excitement for fellow puzzlers, please mark any completed puzzle image as a mystery image.
 This will blur the images for other users, ensuring they can enjoy the challenge spoiler-free.
 We thank you for keeping the mystery alive. :-)